eshita19/rabbitmq/README.md

 # Java Messaging Service (JMS 2.0)
   - There are multiple messaging server available like : ActiveMQ, SonicMQ, TibcoMQ and Websphere MQ.
   - JMS provides a standardised API.
 All the messaging server uses same API.
+  - JMS is for messaging what JDBC is for database connections.

 # Rabbit MQ